one day in Hawaii Volcanoes National Park Itinerary

 How to get to Hawaii Volcanoes National Park

-You will mostly need a rental car in Big Island and Hawaii Volcanoes National Park to see the many attractions and views, and vistas.
+You will need a rental car to drive yourself to Hawaii Volcanoes National Park to see the many attractions, views, and vistas.

 Hawaii Volcanoes National Park is open 24 hours a day, all year, even on holidays.
-You need to pay the below entrance fee to visit the Hawaii Volcanoes National Park.
+You must pay the entrance fee below to visit the Hawaii Volcanoes National Park.

 • Private Vehicle ($30, valid for seven days)